Xenii1642/USB-GC2/README.md

 # PCB
-USB-GC2 PCB is available in the [PCB section] of the repository.
+USB-GC2 PCB is available in the [PCB section](https://github.com/Xenii1642/USB-GC2/tree/main/PCB) of the repository.
-Components are all listed in the [BOM file].
+Components are all listed in the [BOM file](https://github.com/Xenii1642/USB-GC2/blob/main/BOM.pdf).

 ### Ordering PCB:
 For ordering, you can simply use the Gerber files.
 Upload it through your favorite manufacturer.
-I ordered mine, and personnaly suggest [JLCPCB] for that board.
+I ordered mine, and personnaly suggest [JLCPCB](https://jlcpcb.com/) for that board.

 For the settings, USB-GC2 doesn't need any.
 You should however keep the thickness to 1.6mm.
 You can also change the color, it's up to you!